 - Dependency analysis, Slicing and data flow analysis.

-- Mutation testing: basic mutation testing and higher order mutation testing
+- Basic mutation testing and higher order mutation testing.

-- Fuzzing and the rationale behind its success in software security: Mutational and Generational Fuzzing
+- Rationale behind the success of fuzzing in software security: Mutational and Generational Fuzzing.
+Hybrid Fuzzing.

 - Model checking algorithm (Explicit State Model checking and SAT-based Software Model Checking).